 Knowing where to find excellent medical care that matches your needs can take some of the stress out of your unpleasant situation.
-Whether you’re faced with a sore throat, sprained ankle or something inexplicable, there are plenty of options for medical care.
+Whether you’re faced with a sore throat, sprained ankle, or something inexplicable, there are plenty of options for medical care.

 - Primary care